 The second guitar, of which you see a photo at the right, was built with three parts from old guitars: from my guitar teacher I bought the neck, bridge, and pick-guard fitted with three humbuckers and the necessary switches & potmeters.
 I then designed a body to fit the parts in and created it from a similar piece of kitchen table.
 The wood was again multiplex although now I would not recommend using it, as you can read in the ‘wood’ section.
 With my experience from the previous guitar I was able to make the shape more smooth and refined.
-This time I had the body painted by a specialised airbrush studio because I've had lots of trouble with the spray-can paint I used for the first guitar.
-And the result looked so good even my guitar teacher became jealous!
-And it doesn't only look good, it also sounds awesome.
-With its three 12KOhm Schaller humbuckers (as far as I can tell, it are two “2 in 1” and one “Golden 50 super” humbuckers), it has an output you'll rarely find with a regular guitar.
+This time I had the body painted by a specialised airbrush studio because I did not want to go through the same ordeal as with the spray-can paint I used for the first guitar.
+The result looked so good even my guitar teacher became jealous!
+This guitar does not only look good, it also sounds awesome.
+With its three 12KOhm Schaller humbuckers (as far as I can tell, it are two “2 in 1” and one “Golden 50 super” humbuckers), it has an output that can compete with quite a few commercial guitars.

 For those of you who comply to these conditions, I have provided some useful information on this page concerning the building of an electric guitar.
 Much of what I wrote here comes from e-mails which I sent to people who asked tips for building their own guitar.
 If you have a question not answered here, just mail me and I'll try to help you!
 However, please be aware of the following: